Rbcc499/Expansion-Micrscopy-Protein-Analysis/README.md

   - For Angle Analysis: Assign which proteins will be included in the angle analysis.
 Then put the angle threshold (degrees).

-- **UX**
-  - Fullscreen by default
-  - Press **Esc** to exit fullscreen, **F11** to toggle fullscreen

-*This is an expansion on the original code obtained from: https://github.com/SiddiquiLab/Padmanabhan-et-al.-/blob/main/README.md Imaris and Huygens worksheets can be found there.
+*This is an expansion on the original code obtained from: https://github.com/SiddiquiLab/Padmanabhan-et-al.-/blob/main/README.md Imaris and Huygens workflows can be found there.